You want smart political talk without the meltdowns?

 The Chinese immediately violated it.

-What do you mean by uh they violated?
+What do you mean by they violated?

 How did they violate it?

-It was very clear that there was no way that they had actually honored uh the promises they made to President Trump.
+It was very clear that there was no way that they had actually honored the promises they made to President Trump.

-Now the the Chinese economy is been faltering.
+Now, the Chinese economy has been faltering.

 How bad is it?

-It is I think contracting.
+It is, I think, contracting.

-Um last year when they claimed five zero, it was probably one point zero or one point five.
+Last year when they claimed 5.0, it was probably 1.0 or 1.5.

-Now there's been very clear deterioration, so they're probably about zero.
+Now there's been very clear deterioration.

-And as I mentioned, uh they're in deflation, um, both consumer deflation and uh factory deflation, and that means that the economy is going down.
+And as I mentioned, they're in deflation, both consumer deflation and factory deflation.

 Very hard to get out of deflation.